 The entry of Isa al Masih – according to Dawud

 Starting with Dawud (PBUH), ancient Jewish Kings would annually mount their royal horse and lead a procession of people into Jerusalem.
-Isa al Masih re-enacted this tradition when he entered Jerusalem riding on a donkey on the day we know as Palm Sunday.
-The people sang the same song from the Zabur for Isa al Masih as they did for Dawud:
+Isa al Masih re-enacted this tradition when he entered Jerusalem riding on a donkey on the day known as Palm Sunday.
+The people sang the same song from the Zabur for Isa al Masih as they had done for Dawud:

 Lord, save us!